Harshita-capsitech/EmailDocs/CallTranscription/overview.md

 # **Voice Recording & AI Insights Module Documentation**

+---

 ## **Overview**

-The **Voice Recording & AI Insights** module is designed to enhance user interaction and provide comprehensive insights based on voice data.
-This module integrates two core features:
+The **Voice Recording & AI Insights** module is designed to enhance user interaction by collecting voice samples and providing comprehensive insights based on those voice recordings.
+It integrates two key features:

-1. **Voice Recording & Verification**: This feature captures and verifies the user's voice as part of the identity verification process, allowing voice biometrics to be used for secure authentication.
+1. **Voice Recording & Collection**: This feature captures the user's voice sample to be used for identity verification or other purposes.
+It enables secure voice data collection while ensuring compliance with privacy standards.
+The voice sample is processed, but raw biometric data is never stored or processed directly in the core system.

-2. **AI Insights**: This part handles the transcription of call recordings, providing detailed sentiment and emotional tone analysis to agents and managers.
-It uses AI models to provide actionable insights for improving user experience and call handling.
+2. **AI Insights**: This component handles the transcription of recorded voice data, offering sentiment analysis and emotional tone detection.
+The insights provided by the AI models help agents and managers improve user experience, call handling, and engagement by interpreting the emotional context behind customer interactions.

-These two features work together to provide both secure voice authentication and detailed post-call analytics, ensuring a seamless and effective workflow for agents and administrators.
+These features work synergistically, ensuring both secure voice collection for possible future verification workflows and detailed, actionable analytics for agents or administrators.

 ---